laurencedorman/js-tools/packages/cli/README.md

 # Macgyver

-- Cli interface that bootstrap the manomano configuration.
+- Command Line Interface that bootstraps a project according to the manomano front configuration.

-By default the entrypoint is `src/index.js` and anything inside `public` folder will be bundled.
+By default, the entry point is `src/index.js` and anything inside `public` folder will be bundled.

-the output is will be placed inside `build` folder.
+The generated output will be placed inside `build` folder.

 # Available commands